 Maggie’s Early Learning Centre Inc. is licensed by the Early Learning & Child Care – Ministry of Education – Government of Saskatchewan.
-At the present time, we are licensed for 36 children between the ages of 6 weeks and 5 years old.
+At the present time, we are licensed for 35 children between the ages of 6 weeks and until the day they start grade 1.

 The educational methods employed at Maggie’s Early Learning Centre Inc. are deeply influenced by the Reggio Emilia approach.

 The city of Reggio Emilia in Italy is recognized worldwide for its innovative approach to education.
 Its signature educational philosophy has become known as the Reggio Emilia Approach, one which many preschool programs around the world have adopted.
 The Reggio Emilia philosophy is based upon the following set of principles:

 - Children must have some control over the direction of their learning;